MCES Family Updates

 - Handwashing: Students will use hand sanitizer/wash their hands numerous times a days.
 Required times include: upon entering the classroom, before/after eating, before/after recess, and before/after sharing community materials.

-- Eating/Drinking Guidelines: *Updated 7/2/21 from WCPSS.
-NC Department of Health and Human Services does not provide health guidance about students eating in schools.
-To best meet their nutritional and social-emotional needs, students may talk during meal times.
-We will have assigned seating in the cafeteria.
+- Eating/Drinking Guidelines: The NC Department of Health and Human Services does not provide health guidance about students eating in schools.
+To best meet their nutritional and social-emotional needs, students may talk during meal times. *Updated 8/16/21 - Students will now sit facing the same direction to minimize the opportunity for exposure to Covid-19 when in the cafeteria.

 Stay home when sick.

 All students should have their temperature taken every day at home before coming to school.
 You may not enter a WCPSS facility if you are:

 - Diagnosed with COVID-19 within the last 10 days

 - Exposed to COVID-19 within the last 14 days and not fully vaccinated

 - Instructed to quarantine

 - Sick or experiencing any of these symptoms of illness

 - New shortness of breath or difficulty breathing